×

 It is also close to highways, trains, and shuttles that connect to the rest of the Washington metropolitan area.
 DCA makes it easy for travelers to get to downtown D.C., and its location gives visitors the best views of the Capitol and other city landmarks.
 Travelers can connect directly to the Metrobus or Metrorail system from the airport.

-You might find it hard to navigate Ronald Reagan Washington National Airport because it has many terminals and services.
-We recommend checking out a Reagan International Airport terminal guide before you get there.
+You might find it hard to navigate Ronald Reagan Washington National Airport because it has two terminals and many concourses.
+We recommend checking out the Reagan International Airport Terminal Guide before you get there.

 Is Dulles or DCA bigger?